ShenglongZhou/NHTP/NHTP/README.txt

 %     Out.iter:          Number of iterations
 %     Out.obj:           Objective function value at Out.sol

+% Here are some examples that you can run
 % =================================================================
 % Example I:  compressed sensing problem